auctus-team/pycapacity/paper/paper.md

   {q}_{min} &\leq M^{-1}\tau \frac{\Delta t_{h}^2}{2}  \leq {q}_{max} \}\\
   \end{split}
 \end{equation}

+This approaxh is described in the paper by [Skuric2023].

 Where $J$ is the robot jacobian matrix, $f$ is the vector of cartesian forces, $\dot{x}$ and $\ddot{x}$ are vectors fo cartesian velocities and accretions, $\dot{q}$ is the vector of the joint velocities and $\tau$ is the vector of joint torques.